-I had to wait until today for the photo shoot and then I was mobbed by the room service girls Oh, Oi and Teow.
+Thailand Diaries – I had to wait until today for the photo shoot and then I was mobbed by the room service girls Oh, Oi and Teow.
 Oi and Teow look the same as they usually do but Oh was showing off her Saturday best make-up and jewellery.
 I was camera ready while she organized the poses.
 I became the main subject in every shot which wasn’t supposed to be.
 As I was eating my breakfast fruit on the veranda dressed in minor casual attire, Oh suggested, in her unfamiliar Thai way, that I should dress more appropriately.
 ‘Do you want me to take everything off?’ with appropriate sign language went down pretty well with the giggling Oi and Teow; but not Oh, who was pretty serious about the shoot; so I put on some shorts and tee shirt.

 As usual most of my day was taken up with business, research and writing.
-My early morning walk and swim was, as usual, invigorating and I feel fit, healthy, still overweight but not out of control, yet!
+My early morning walk and swim were, as usual, invigorating and I feel fit, healthy, still overweight but not out of control, yet!
 I dropped in on Carlo’s place this morning; he owns the little Italian coffee and ice cream shop I found last week.
 He told me he was a chef who had a restaurant somewhere in Italy before moving here three years ago simply because he enjoys the lifestyle.
-He didn’t work for a year but got fed up of doing nothing and so he opened up the new shop in Kata.
+He didn’t work for a year but got fed up with doing nothing and so he opened up the new shop in Kata.
 He seems to be pulling the local Italian contingent who love their coffee shops.
 They seemed most impressed when I bid everyone ‘arrivaderce’.
-I quite like these two news articles in the local weekly rag, the Phuket Gazette, I picked up at Carlo’s place which give an idea of some of the weird things that go on here.
+I quite like these two news articles in the local weekly rag, the Phuket Gazette, I picked up at Carlo’s place which gives an idea of some of the weird things that go on here.

 Patong extortion gang busted.

 Police arrested five men posing as government officers in a bid to extort money from a construction company.
 The five claimed to be part of a ‘Special Branch’ of the Narcotic Control Board tasked with suppressing Burmese labourers in Thailand.
 There are many illegal Burmese immigrants working in Thailand in construction.
-In exchange for 150,000 baht cash they agreed to allow the company a year’s grace to sort out any problems with illegal workers.
+In exchange for 150,000 baht cash, they agreed to allow the company a year’s grace to sort out any problems with illegal workers.
 As Mr Somyot knew all his workers were legal he agreed to pay them the cash later that day but when they returned to collect they found the police waiting to arrest them.
 As it turns out they had been doing this for some time and were doing quite nicely, thank you.
 A bridge too far?